israellevin/mcomix/wiki/content/Maintainance.md

 Sometimes, uploading the windows packages using the web form can time out.
 In this case, the files can be uploaded with scp following the [SCP upload manual](https://sourceforge.net/p/forge/documentation/SCP/) of SourceForge.

-At this point, creating a news entry containing the changes in this version (copy-pasted from `ChangeLog`) might be advisable.
+At this point, creating a news entry containing the changes in this version (copy-pasted from `ChangeLog.md`) might be advisable.

 Post-release tasks